 - Budget limitations

 Nearly every industry uses project management to take care of business.
-Whether you’re hiring or looking for a career in IT, marketing, HR, graphic design, or finance, you’ll likely need project management skills.
-However, organizations waste more than 11% of their resources on low-quality project management, so businesses have to set the bar high to get the most value out of it.
+Whether hiring or looking for a career in IT, marketing, HR, graphic design, or finance, you’ll likely need project management skills.

 Not all project management is the same, either.
-Depending on the business and how your team works, you’ll likely need to rely on one or more of the different types of project management (PM), including:
+Depending on the business and how your team works, you’ll likely need to rely on one or more of the different project management methodologies, including:

-Program managers also tend to focus on a singular high-level strategy, while most project managers juggle multiple projects at once — in fact, just 15% of project managers report that they work on one project at a time.
+Program managers also tend to focus on a singular high-level strategy, while most project managers manage multiple projects simultaneously.

 Project managers are responsible for: